From an unelected Lords to London-dominated institutions, the UK’s undemocratic constitution is stacked against working people.

 If power continues to be hoarded by an unelected elite in Westminster we cannot achieve social and economic change and advance the goals of trade unions and working people across all parts of the UK.

-In the 200th anniversary year of the Peterloo massacre – marking the Chartists’ proud fight for real democracy – we must carry on that unfinished struggle today.
+Over 200 years on from the Peterloo massacre – marking the Chartists’ proud fight for real democracy – we must carry on that unfinished struggle today.

 This union agrees that: